BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

       alt:
       caption: On the app home screen, they see that they hold an inheritance key for the family savings wallet.
 They can view the wallet details at any time.
 images_finalize-wallet:
-    - file: wallet-creation/creation-all-keys-added-push-notification
-      alt:
-      caption: After all keys have been added to the wallet, Bob receives a notification.
     - file: wallet-creation/creation-all-keys-overview
       alt:
       caption: Bob sees that all six keys have been added.